From a place name: either Annesley in Nottinghamshire or Ansley in Warwickshire. The place names themselves derive from Old English anne

 "palm tree", since pilgrims to the Holy Land often brought back palm fronds as proof of their journey.

-From Dutch and means "pear tree", referring to someone who kept a pear orchard.
+, referring to someone who lived or worked at a pear orchard.

 From Portuguese and Galician pereira

-Name for a person who lived near a pine tree, from Latin pinus
+Name for a person who lived near a pine tree, from Italian pino

 Originally indicated a person who lived in a thickly wooded area, from Latin ramus